resource/Front-End-Standards/JavaScript/JSON.md

     ```

 - Resevere the "top-level" of you JSON object for meta data.
-- Use a `data` object to store the main content of your object.
+- Use a `data` object to store the primary content of your JSON object.
-- Use an `items` collection to store an array of response data.
+- Use an `items` collection to store sets of like-data.

 	```javascript
 	// example